rolux/gtamaplib-vc/README.md

 # gtamaplib-vc

-(VC stands for vibe-coded, not for Vice City.)
+(vc stands for vibe-coded, not for Vice City!)

 **gtamaplib-vc** is a collection of interfaces and tools on top of [gtamaplib](https://github.com/rolux/gtamaplib), including a UI for browsing the map, cameras and landmarks, and a fast and furious optimizer that improves existing calibrations and triangulations.